 Trusts are generally subject to the same rules regarding the recognition of income, gain, losses, credits and other tax items as individuals, partnerships and corporations.
 For example, a trust that sells a share of appreciated stock will recognize capital gain in the same manner as an individual, a partnership or a corporation.
 However, like a partnership and corporation, a series of trust specific statutes and regulations govern who is ultimately responsible for reporting and paying the tax, when the tax item is reported, and what tax rate is applicable to the reported gain.
 These trust-specific income tax statutes and regulations are largely found in Subchapter J of the Internal Revenue Code (the “Code”) and the associated Treasury Regulations (“Reg.”), which is the subject of this section.

-As a preliminary matter, practitioners should be aware that many trusts are functionally disregarded for income tax purposes as entities separate from either the grantor of the trust or a beneficiary with certain rights over the trust assets.
+As a preliminary matter, many trusts are functionally disregarded for income tax purposes as entities separate from either the grantor of the trust or a beneficiary with certain rights over the trust assets.
 Trusts are frequently designed to cause the trust to have a disregarded status for income tax purposes but be respected for wealth transfer tax purposes.
 Such arrangements may have significant tax advantages.
 In other cases, a trust’s identity as a separate taxable entity may change over time depending on the terms of the trust or circumstances effecting the trust or other relevant party.

 Code § 645 provides that the executor of an estate and the trustee of a “qualified revocable trust” may elect to treat the qualified revocable trust as part of the estate for all taxable years of the estate ending after the date of the decedent’s death and before the “applicable date.”
 If an election is made, all tax items reported by the qualified revocable trust are consolidated on the fiduciary income tax return of the estate (IRS Form 1041).
 The trust is therefore not treated as a “separate trust” for income tax purposes.